BILINGUAL SHOPIFY · BUILT IN JAPAN

 Bilingual Shopify storefronts, built in Japan by a native-English developer

-Japanese shoppers expect keigo, precise address formats, and the payment methods they trust.
-Western shoppers expect English that sounds like a person wrote it — not a raw translation plugin.
-Most stores get one side right and lose the other.
+Japanese shoppers want keigo at the right level, an address form that matches how addresses actually work here, and a payment method they already trust.
+Western shoppers want English that sounds like a person wrote it.
+Most stores get one side right and lose the other, usually without ever finding out which sales it cost them.

-Local payment methods (Konbini, GMO, SoftBank Payment), JPY pricing via Shopify Markets, and shipping wired for Yamato, Sagawa, and Japan Post.
+Konbini payment, GMO and SoftBank Payment, JPY pricing through Shopify Markets, and shipping wired for Yamato, Sagawa, and Japan Post.

-Shopify Markets set up so one store sells cleanly to Japan and the West — right currency, language, and tax per market, from a single admin.
+One Shopify Markets setup that sells cleanly into Japan and out to the West.
+The right currency, language, and tax per market, all from a single admin.

 Built for two kinds of brand